 Leishmaniasis is a parasitic disease caused by the Leishmania parasite.
 This parasite typically lives in infected sand flies.
-You can contract leishmaniasis from a bite from an infected sand fly.
+You can contract leishmaniasis from a bite of an infected sand fly.

 The sand flies that carry the parasite typically reside in tropical and subtropical environments.
-Fatal epidemics have occurred in areas of Africa, such as Sudan, Kenya, and Ethiopia.
+Fatal epidemics have occurred in areas of Asia, East Africa, and South America.

-Unfortunately, affected regions are often remote and unstable, with limited resources for treating this disease.
+Affected regions are often remote and unstable, with limited resources for treating this disease.
 Doctors Without Borders calls leishmaniasis one of the most dangerous neglected tropical diseases.
+The organization also states this disease is second only to malaria in parasitic causes of death.

-Three forms of leishmaniasis are cutaneous, visceral, and mucocutaneous, which is rare.
+Leishmaniasis comes in three forms: cutaneous, visceral, and mucocutaneous.
 Different species of the Leishmania parasite are associated with each form.
 Experts believe that there are about 20 Leishmania species that can transmit the disease to humans.

-Cutaneous leishmaniasis only causes ulcers on your skin.
+Cutaneous leishmaniasis causes ulcers on your skin.
 It’s the most common form of leishmaniasis.
-Treatment may not always be necessary, but it can speed healing and prevent complications.
+Treatment may not always be necessary depending on the person, but it can speed healing and prevent complications.

 Leishmaniasis is due to protozoan parasites from the Leishmania species.
 You get leishmaniasis from being bitten by an infected sand fly.

 The parasite lives and multiplies inside the female sand fly.
-The insect is most active in humid environments during the warmer months and at night, from dusk to dawn.
+This insect is most active in humid environments during the warmer months and at night, from dusk to dawn.
 Domestic animals, such as dogs, can serve as reservoirs for the parasite.
-Transmission can occur from dog to sand fly to human.
+Transmission may occur from animal to sand fly to human.

 The disease is found everywhere in the world except Australia and Antarctica.
-However, about 95 percent of cutaneous cases occur in the Americas, the Mediterranean basin, central Asia, and the Middle East.
+However, about 95 percent of cutaneous cases occur in:

-Over 90 percent of visceral cases occur in:
+In 2015 over 90 percent of visceral cases occurred in:

 - South Sudan